-The average cost of land clearing is $3,680 per acre.
+The national average cost to clear land is $3,680 per acre.
 This is the price of a lightly wooded acre with some larger trees.
-A heavily wooded plot of land with mainly large trees can cost upwards of $7,569 per acre.
+Heavily wooded lots of land with mainly large trees can cost upwards of $7,569 per acre of land.

-The cost of land clearing will vary depending on the following factors:
+The average cost estimates to clear the land will vary depending on the following factors:

 - Tree density in the area